5 Steps For Baby Bedtime Routine That Works

 • Age 13-18 years: 8-10 hour

-A realistic expectation of how much time you have available, and the activities you can fit, will decrease your frustration.
+A realistic expectation of how much time you have available, and the activities you can fit, will decrease your frustration and help you mainted a solid bedtime routine.

 5 Steps of Baby Bedtime Routine